DavisCSClub/RegexWorkshop_Part2/README.md

 - exercise.py - The main exercise file that people will be working with
 - taletwocities.txt - The text file which contains the first four chapters of the Novel, Tale of Two Cities by Charles Dickens.

 The solutions for the exercise file will be discussed during the presentation.
-If you want the solution file, please contact me.
+If you are not able to make it to the presentation and/or want the solution file, please contact me.

 Last Modified on 30th July, 2015 by Arjun B.